 put my focus on making bespoke overcoats and coats for men and women.

-Applying the craft and skills of traditional mens bespoke tailoring, I strive to create individual and unique bespoke coats and bespoke overcoats that are not beholden to the whims of mens or womens current fashion trends.
+whims of mens or womens current fashion trends.
 Because a garment should fit the wearer, not the other way round.
-This goes for a piece off the rack and even more for a bespoke tailored overcoat, coat or suit.
+This goes for a piece off the rack and even more for a bespoke tailored overcoat,

 Overcoats need to withstand more punishment and should still last longer